AhmedNobi/Bug-Tracker/README.md

 # Bug-Tracker

-This is a simple command-line program written in C++ that allows users to manage bugs and tracj them.
+This is a simple command-line program written in C++ that allows users to manage bugs and track them.
 The program can perform the following tasks:

 1. Add bug
 2. Update bug status